jonathjd/jonathjd.github.io/_posts/2024-03-21-parsing-fastq.md

 Going into each detail of a record is a task for another post.
 For now we are going to focus on one aspect, the quality score or ***Phred score***.

 ## Phred Scores
-The phred score which is the 4th line in each record contains the confidence that the sequencer called the right base.
+The phred score which is the 4th line in each record contains the likelihood the sequencer made an incorrect base call.
 This confidence is a probability.

 > "But Jon, how is "#" a probability?"